scala/scala/spec/02-identifiers-names-and-scopes.md

 [package clauses](09-top-level-definitions.html#packagings)
 which are collectively called _bindings_.

-Bindings of different kinds have precedence defined on them:
+Bindings of each kind are assigned a precedence which determines whether one binding can shadow another:

 1. Definitions and declarations that are local, inherited, or made available by a package clause and also defined in the same compilation unit as the reference to them, have the highest precedence.
 1. Explicit imports have the next highest precedence.
 1. Wildcard imports have the next highest precedence.
-1. Definitions made available by a package clause, but not also defined in the same compilation unit as the reference to them, as well as imports which are supplied by the compiler but not explicitly written in source code, have the lowest precedence.
+1. Bindings made available by a package clause, but not also defined in the same compilation unit as the reference to them, as well as bindings supplied by the compiler but not explicitly written in source code, have the lowest precedence.

 There are two different name spaces, one for [types](03-types.html#types)